Ben-G/Website/content/post/2018-02-19_Flavors_Engineering_Management/post.md

 This type of engineering manager will often be directly involved in mentoring team members.

 One of the biggest risks is micromanagement because the manager still works as a contributor on the team.
 Another risk lies in the combination of technical and people leadership in a single role.
-In most cases the teach lead engineering manager should try to turn someone on their team into a technical leader (without people responsibility), such that the team depends less on a single person.
+In most cases the tech lead engineering manager should try to turn someone on their team into a technical leader (without people responsibility), such that the team depends less on a single person.

 When evaluating team members and creating career plans, the engineering manager can largely rely on their own technical expertise.
 However, they definitely should include feedback from peers on the team as well as from product managers, designers, etc. from the cross-functional feature team the engineer is working on.